Flight Demonstration and Model Validation of a Prototype Variable-Altitude Venus Aerobot: Flight Experiment Design

 During the flight, the pointable 902~MHz communication antenna instead of Iridium was primarily used to relay commands and telemetry as it was found to be more reliable, especially as the aerobot remained within line-of-sight.
 Once the aerobot reached the end of the safe operating zone after a few hours, the termination poppet was activated to release the helium from the ZP balloon and bring the aerobot to the ground.
 Simultaneously, the SP balloon was also vented to ensure that the SP balloon was not pressurized at the time of landing.
 There was sufficient helium left in the balloons to keep the system upright upon landing.
 The chase team was able to reach the aerobot within a minute of landing, and thereby prevent any damage to the aerobot envelope.
 The helium was then removed using both the termination poppet and a portable vacuum connected to the inlet ports to gently deflate the aerobot onto tarps set up by the chase team.

 Figure \ref{fig:GroundTracks} shows the ground tracks of the aerobot for the two flights.
-Note that in the second flight, the turn in the heading of the balloon was carried out through altitude adjustment by the ground operations team, to move the aerobot towards the center of the lakebed based on predictions of how the wind varied with altitude.
+Note that in the second flight, the turn in the heading of the balloon was carried out through altitude adjustment by the ground operations team, to move the aerobot back towards the center of the lakebed based on predictions of how the wind varied with altitude.
+The wind predictions to inform this turn were obtained in real time by the pilot via GFS/ECMWF models from Windy.com \cite{windy2025}.